RedExpertAlliance/katacoda-scenarios/oci-course/oci-confluent-kafka/step2.md

 Run the Terraform installer to install Terraform `./terraform-installer/terraform-install.sh`{{execute}}

 Test the currently installed version of Terraform.
-This should be at least version v0.12.
+This should be at least version v0.14.3.

 `terraform version`{{execute}}

-And now initialize the Terraform provider:

-`terraform init`{{execute}}

-In our scenario the provider will take values from your oci config file (created in the previous step) as well from a set of environment variables.
-Terraform provider will take from the oci config file the following values:

-- user_ocid
-- fingerprint
-- private_key_path
-- region

-And from the environment variables, it will take:

-- tenancy_ocid
-- compartment_ocid  (created in the previous step, name: confluent_ce)
-- ssh_public_key    (needed to make ssh to the compute instances that we are going to create)
-- ssh_private_key   (needed to make ssh to the compute instances that we are going to create)

 ## Creation of private and public key for the compute instances